 Essential oils and acupressure - an effective combination?

-Especially if you use the essential oils to deepen your relaxation, you can use them wonderfully when using the acupressure mat.
-You can also cleverly combine the oils with acupressure for many ailments.
-If you suffer from a headache again, apply peppermint oil to your temples as described above.
-Then treat the individual acupressure points with the acupressure cushion or your mat - or simply make yourself comfortable on the mat and try to relax.
-Of course, you can do the same for the other ailments mentioned above: Combine the exercises around acupressure with the application of essential oils and observe how your body and mind react.
-Even during a meditation on your mat, the right essential oils can help you intensify well-being and relaxation.
+Especially if you use essential oils to deepen your relaxation, you can use them wonderfully when using the acupressure mat use.
+You can also cleverly combine oils with acupressure for many ailments.
+If you are suffering from another headache, apply peppermint oil to your temples as described above.
+Then treat with the acupressure cushion or your mat to the individual acupressure points - or simply make yourself comfortable on the mat and try to relax.
+Of course, you can also do this for the other ailments mentioned above: Combine the exercises around acupressure with the application of essential oils and observe how your body and mind react.
+Also during a meditation on your mat, the right essential oils can ensure that you can intensify your sense of well-being and relaxation.
 Try it out and get involved!